dvreeze/pagilaapp/README.md

 Yet if a good set of integration tests (and unit tests) run on the module path rather than the class path, much has been achieved in benefitting from the Java Module system.

+Note that it is possible to use both module path and class path together when running an application, and sometimes this is the practical thing to do.
+For example, "infrastructure" code on the class path could invoke modularized application/library code on the module path.
+As an aside, note that Java 25 module imports also support that idea by offering language support for importing entire modules in a Java source file.

-The Java Module system really helps in catching several errors at an early stage.
+In any case, the Java Module system really helps in catching several errors at an early stage.

 Suppose we add a dependency on the "application" module to the POM file of the "domain" module, which is clearly a circular dependency.
 If we add a corresponding "requires" statement to the "domain" module descriptor,